Spalding University: Athletics

 The Spalding athletic teams are called the Golden Eagles.
 The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) as a provisional member since the 2009–10 academic year (achieving D-III full member status in 2012–13).
 The Golden Eagles previously competed as an NCAA D-III Independent from 2007–08 to 2008–09; and in the Kentucky Intercollegiate Athletic Conference (KIAC; now known as the River States Conference (RSC) since 2016–17) of the National Association of Intercollegiate Athletics (NAIA) from 1992–93 to 2006–07.

-Spalding competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer and track & field; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
+Spalding competes in 15 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer and track & field; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
 Men's volleyball will be added in the 2026 season (2025–26 school year) and will compete in the single-sport Midwest Collegiate Volleyball League.

 About 30 percent of Spalding's undergraduate students participate in varsity sports.
 Spalding's athletic director is Brian Clinard.